SuperAwesomeLTD/sa-adobeair-sdk/rdocs/source/06parentalgate.rst

 A parental gate presents an adult level task which must be completed in order to continue.

 You can enable our parental gate on banners, interstitials and video ads.
-You can either enable it in Interface Builder or by using the following code in your project:

 .. code-block:: actionscript3